NethServer/ns8-core/README.md

 ### Start the Traefik module

+Traefik will proxy all HTTP/HTTPs connections to web applications.

-Once the control plane has been initialized run this Redis command (replace `fc1` with the output of `hostname -s`) to initialize the control plane of the Traefik module instance and start its data plane services:
+Once the control plane has been initialized run this Redis command to initialize the control plane of the Traefik module instance and start its data plane services:

     podman run -i --network host --rm docker.io/redis:6-alpine redis-cli <<EOF SET traefik ''